winnedatsch/aW_1-keyboard/README.md

 This repository contais the firmware and pcb for the aW_1 split (semi-)wireless keyboard.
 The aW_1 layout is a modification of the ErgoDox layout with straightened rows and removed thumb clusters.
 It is therefore fully compatible with ErgoDox keysets.

-**The PCB is finished, though not yet ordered and validated**
+**The PCB deesign is finished, has been delivered and validated (bugs and enhancements have been created as GitHub issues)**
-**The firmware is not yet ready (validated on a prototype with fewer keys, but lacking support for deep sleep, keymap configuration, and multiple device pairing)**
+**The firmware has been validated with the delivered PCB, but still lacks some features (please refer to the GitHub issues)**

 ![PCB Preview](pcb/aW_1/pcb_preview.png)